bernhard-42/vscode-ocp-cad-viewer/README.md

     ![](screenshots/ocp_icon.png)

-2. Clicking on it shows the OCP CAD Viewer UI:
+2. Clicking on it shows the OCP CAD Viewer UI with the viewer manager and the library manager:

     ![](screenshots/init.png)